 With this business model, our objective is to pay a consistent and growing cash dividend to holders of our Class A common stock that is sustainable on a long-term basis.
-We intend to cause Yield LLC to make regular quarterly cash distributions to its members in an amount equal to the cash available for distribution generated during a given quarter, less reserves for the prudent conduct of our business, and to use the amount distributed to Yield Inc. to pay regular quarterly dividends to holders of our Class A common stock.
+We expect to target a payout ratio of 100% of the cash distributions received from Yield LLC subsidiaries.
+Yield LLC will be obligated to distribute all the cash available for distribution, which will be calculated net of reserves for the prudent conduct of our business.
 We will focus on high-quality, newly constructed and long-life facilities with credit-worthy counterparties that we expect will produce stable long term cash flows.
 Based on our forecast and the related assumptions, which includes projected cash flows from the completion of CVSR, we expect to generate cash available for distribution that would enable us to increase our quarterly dividend by 20% from our initial amount by the end of 2014.
 We further believe that, given our expected ability to acquire assets with characteristics similar to those in our current portfolio, including the NRG ROFO Assets, we will have the opportunity to grow our cash available for distribution in a manner that would allow us to further increase our cash dividends over time.
 Prospective investors should read "Cash Dividend Policy," including our financial forecast and related assumptions, and "Risk Factors," including the risks and uncertainties related to our forecasted results, completion of construction and acquisition opportunities, in their entirety.

 Pursuant to our cash dividend policy, we intend to pay a cash dividend each quarter to holders of our Class A common stock.
-Our initial quarterly dividend will be set at \$0.30 per share of Class A common stock, or \$1.20 per share on an annualized basis.
+Our initial quarterly dividend will be set at \$ per share of Class A common stock, or \$ per share on an annualized basis.
 Our cash dividend policy reflects our judgment that holders of our Class A common stock will be better served by distributing all of the cash distributions received from Yield LLC each quarter in the form of a quarterly dividend rather than retaining it.
 See "Cash Dividend Policy."

-Upon the consummation of this offering, (i) holders of our Class A common stock will collectively own 100% of the economic interests in us and hold 30% of the voting power in us; (ii) NRG will own (a) all our outstanding Class B common stock, or 70% of the voting power in us, and (b) approximately 70% of Yield LLC's outstanding membership units, entitling NRG to 70% of the cash distributions from Yield LLC; and (iii) we will become the sole managing member of Yield LLC and will hold approximately 30% of Yield LLC's outstanding membership units and be entitled to 30% of the cash distributions from Yield LLC.
+Upon the consummation of this offering, (i) holders of our Class A common stock will collectively own 100% of the economic interests in us and hold 30% of the voting power in us; (ii) NRG will own (a) all our outstanding Class B common stock, or 70% of the voting power in us, and (b) approximately 70% of Yield LLC's outstanding membership units, entitling NRG to 70% of the cash distributions from Yield LLC; (iii) we will become the sole managing member of Yield LLC and will hold approximately 30% of Yield LLC's outstanding membership units and be entitled to 30% of the cash distributions from Yield LLC; and (iv) Yield LLC will be obligated to distribute to its unit holders all of the cash available for distribution that is generated each quarter, which will be calculated net of reserves for the prudent conduct of our business.